IIIF/website/source/index.md

 {{ layout.block-start }}

 ## Break down silos with free APIs
-Much of the internet’s digitized image, audio, and visual resources are locked up in restricted silos.
-IIIF enables users to view zoom, pan, and add additional images for comparison--on one site, or across many times.
-It also allows annotations and multi-layer viewing, among many other options.
+Most of the images and audio/visual resources that are fundamental to research exist in silos, with access restricted to bespoke, locally-built applications.
+IIIF gives you and your audience freedom to work across barriers.

 {% include blocks/demos.html items=page.demos %}
 {% include misc/button.html button_label="View Demos" button_link="/demos/" %}